insooth/insooth.github.io/composition-function-objects.md

 ### Application

-The body of function call operator of `Chain` shall do:
+The body of the function call operator of `Chain` shall do:
-* `std::get<0>(sequence)` function object application to the passed `args`,
+* application of a `std::get< i >(sequence)` function object to the passed `args`,
-* translation of the result value and application of `std::get<1>(sequence)` to it.
+* translation of the result value, and application of `std::get< i + 1 >(sequence)` function object to it.

 The above two steps shall be performed for every subsequent item in the `sequence`.
-Iteration over the sequence requires an implicit state to be transferred between each iteration step.
-That state represents the last known result of an function application.
+Iteration over that sequence requires an implicit state to be transferred between each iteration step.
+That state represents the last known result of a function application.
 The state is a subject of the _translation_ process that will be introduced soon.

 Let's consider an application chain for a direct composition.
-Following example code additionally enables application of an object of `std::tuple` type to a function that expects "exploded" tuple input:
+Following example code additionally enables application of a function to an object of `std::tuple` type, where the function requires an "exploded" tuple input:

 ```c++
 template<class...
 Ts>